Arriving at a U.S. Port of Entry

 As You Arrive at the Port of Entry

 Proceed to the terminal area for arriving passengers.
-Have the following documents available for presentation: your passport; SEVIS Form (I-20); Arrival-Departure Record Form (I-94); and Customs Declaration Form (CF-6059).
-The Form I-94 should reflect the address where you will reside, not the address of UALR or your program.
+Have the following documents available for presentation: your passport; I-20 / DS-2019 Form; and Customs Declaration Form (CF-6059).

 Upon entering the United States, you must state your reason for wishing to enter the country.
 You will also be asked to provide information about your final destination.
 It is important that you tell the CBP Officer that you will be a student.
 Be prepared to include the OIS office information and the degree major program(s).